sictweb/bti425-2020/notes/week04.md

   * Make some mistakes, find the solutions, and learn from the experience.

+  * If or when you need an answer to or explanation for something, ask your professor, or a fellow student who knows the answer.

 <br>

 **Topics this week:**

+> Links will be activated soon.

 React app structure and organization (simple style guide) and creating pages using components